-These graphs show that repeated destination errors are more common than repeated source errors, likely due to large classes being assigned to emails that belong to many different smaller classes.
-The graphs also show that MNB, TFIDF and TWCNB are significantly more likely than the other algorithms to make repeated errors.
-For repeated source and repeated destination errors, BNB and CW are essentially tied for first place.
-CW is the clear winner for repeated confusion errors.
-The results suggest that multiclass PA-despite its attractive theoretical basis-does not do all that well at avoiding repeated errors.
-But CW's performance on this measure is impressive.
+This graph shows that MNB, TFIDF and NWCNB are significantly more likely than the other algorithms to make repeated errors.
+The results suggest that multiclass PA-despite its attractive theoretical basis-does not do all that well at avoiding repeated errors, but CW's performance is impressive.